 Report Attachments.
 The attachments discussed below are included at the end of the inspection report, if applicable.
 The attachments may be combined into a single attachment entitled "Attachment."

 Entrance/Exit Meeting Attendees and Key Points of Contact.
 A list of personnel who attended the entrance and exit meetings shall be included in the report attachments.
 This list should include the name and title/affiliation of persons attending the meetings and an indication of whether they attended the entrance and/or exit meetings.
-It will also list, by name and title, those individuals who provided relevant information or were key points of contact during the inspection (NOTE: Except in cases: (1) where there is a need to protect the identity of an individual, or (2) where a vendor requests the names of its employees to not be made public (in which case, titles of employees can be provided instead).
+It will also list, by name and title, those individuals who provided relevant information during interviews or were key points of contact during the inspection (NOTE: Except in cases: (1) where there is a need to protect the identity of an individual, or (2) where a vendor requests the names of its employees to not be made public (in which case, titles of employees can be provided instead).

 The list does not need to be exhaustive but should identify those individuals who provided information related to developing and understanding findings.
 The list should include the most senior manager present at the exit meeting and NRC technical personnel who were involved in the inspection.